 Alexandre ported different releases of Android and its kernel specifics on several industrial devices and Computer-on-Modules based on Freescale’s i.MX53 and i.MX6 ARM SoCs.
 This also included writing drivers for unusual devices like serial, USB and network printers or custom devices along with more common ones: display, touch panel, wireless and GPRS connectivity, NFC reader and camera.

 - In 2013, Alexandre joined Free Electrons, working on kernel porting and mainlining projects.
+In particular, he is at the moment one of the most active contributors to support for the Atmel AT91 processors.
 See his contributions to the mainline Linux kernel.

 - From 2011 to early 2013, Alexandre has ported Linux on various custom boards, working at Adeneo Embedded.
 He was also developing device drivers for Linux and Android.
 Alexandre was also a trainer for the Embedded Linux courses.